 Your eligibility for opportunities such as employment, transfer from one university to another, and change of status depends upon maintaining lawful status.
 When you apply for your visa, a consular officer asks you to read and sign the statement on Form DS-2019.
-Your signature on this document signifies your agreement to abide by the conditions of J-1 status while in the
+Your signature on this document signifies your agreement to abide by the conditions of J-1 status while in the United States.
+To maintain your status, you must:

-Have a valid, current DS-2019

-If any of the information reported on your Form DS-2019 changes, you should contact the OIA to see if a new document is required.
+Have a valid, current DS-2019 If any of the information reported on your Form DS-2019 changes, you should contact the OIA to see if a new document is required.

 J-1s AND VALID DS-2019s: Your stay is determined by the end date in box #3 of your DS-2019.
-Since your J-1 Visa must be extended each year during your residency or fellowship, please speak with your campus GME Office midway through the academic year (typically in February) so they can begin the continuation process and guide you;
+If you are eligible for an extension of stay, your sponsoring department should contact the OIA;

-Maintain a passport that is valid.
-If you need assistance in extending your passport, the OIA can give you the address and phone number of your nearest consulate (or check www.embassy.org);

-Have appropriate authorization for any work that you do;

-Maintain the required level of health insurance coverage.
-University GME policy and any dependents living in the U.S. with the training;
+- Maintain a passport that is valid.
+If you need assistance in extending your passport, the OIA can give you the address and phone number of your nearest consulate (or check www.embassy.org); - Have appropriate authorization for any work that you do; - Maintain the required level of health insurance coverage.
+University policy also mandates that all other non-immigrants have health insurance coverage; - Make sure that the Immigration Service has your current residential address in the U.S. (not a department or P.O.

-also mandates that you must participate in the GME health insurance for the trainee

-Make sure that the Immigration Service has your current residential address in the U.S. (not a department or P.O.
 Box address) at all times by NOTIFYING THE OFFICE OF INTERNATIONAL AFFAIRS of your address each time you move, within 10 days after moving.